StefReck/Km3-Autoencoder/README.md

 - 1 = Encoder+dense: Take the encoder from an autoencoder, freeze it and add dense layers
 - 2 = Supervised approach: Like the encoder+dense, but not frozen and randomly initialized.
 This is essentially a standard supervised network.
 - 3 = Successive training: Like stage 1, but switch out the weights of the encoder regularily.
 This way, one can scan which encoder is best for the supervised task.

 There are also some additional phases for advanced training (like GANs), but they are not documented well.

 ## Visualization
 These are scripts used for visualizing the progress of the training.

 - plot_statistics_parser: Plot the train and test loss of a model over the training epoch, based on test and train log files.
-Can also plot multiple models, given they have the same loss.
+Can also plot multiple models, given they have the same type of cost function.
 - plots_statistics_parallel: Plot the successive training of a model.
 This will show both the autoencoder as well as the encoder+dense (stage 3) train and test losses, both plotted over the autoencoder epoch. ![Shows the performance of an autoencoder and the corresponding encoder+dense network during training.](results/plots/readme_examples/statistics_parallel_trained_vgg_5_morefilter_autoencoder_supervised_parallel_up_down_test.png?raw=true "Successive training history")
 - scripts/make_quick_autoencoder_reco_plots: Show the reconstruction of an autoencoder.
 This will plot an event and the output from a saved autoencoder which is used on this event side by side as a histogram. ![Autoencoder reconstruction at an early point during training.|50%](results/plots/readme_examples/AE_vgg_3_epoch_10_reko.png?raw=true "Reconstruction")